 Targeted Canada-Wide Early Learning and Child Care System Expansion Plan

-The Canada-Wide Early Learning and Child Care System aims to make child care more accessible and affordable, and to increase the number of spaces for families.
+The Canada-Wide Early Learning and Child Care System aims to make child care more accessible and affordable and to increase the number of spaces for families.

-Over the next four years, we will partner with community service providers to grow the number of licensed child care spaces in Niagara.
+During the Canada-Wide Early Learning and Child Care program, we partnered with community service providers to grow the number of licensed child care spaces in Niagara.

 Priority neighbourhoods